 Still haven't had enough of the destination wedding proof wedding dresses?
 Here are some more tips:

 Free people sells bridal gowns as well.
 For example this Lilian gown by Odylyne the Ceremony, I recently had the opportunity to shoot in a beautiful ancient church in Greece.

-Last but not least, I recently took this grey-blue gown by Vagabond Bridal (through Keep Its Find Bridal) with me from The Netherlands to Portugal for a shoot and because the fitted part of this gown is actually quite short it easily fit into a suitcase without having to steam it or anything like that on arrival.
+Last but not least, I recently took this grey-blue gown by Vagabond Bridal (through Keep Its Find Bridal in Rotterdam) with me from The Netherlands to Portugal for a shoot and because the fitted part of this gown is actually quite short it easily fit into a suitcase without having to steam it or anything like that on arrival.